Frequently Asked Questions

 Why did you start making art?

 I started making art as a way to unwind and let out my inner child.
 When I started making fluid art I had just changed jobs and was working in a high-pressure role.
-I found that playing with the fluid acrylics was a
+I found that playing with the fluid acrylics was a great way to de-stress and support my mental well being.

 I continued making art because it was addictive!
 I was hooked from the start and wanted to learn everything I could, plus, it was an excuse to buy ALL THE SUPPLIES!
 What started as a fun evening activity soon turned into an obsession and eventually a business.